KlickyMao/emqx-enterprise-docs-en/overview.rst

 Oerview
 =========

-EMQ is one of the most deployed MQTT message broker which can sustain million level connection.
-It is chosen worldwide by more than 5000 enterprise user.
+EMQ is one of the most deployed MQTT message broker which can sustain million level connections.
+It is chosen by more than 5000 enterprises worldwide.
 More than 100,000 nodes are deployed and serve 30 million connections.

 EMQ X extends the function and performance of EMQ.
 It is a commercial version for enterprise.
 It improves the system architecture of EMQ, adopts Scalable RPC mechanism, provides more reliable clustering and higher performance of message routing.